news

 Disadvantages:

-The thickness of the zinc layer may be limited, which may not be sufficient for extremely harsh environments
+Zinc layer thickness may be limited, not ideal for extremely harsh environments

 5. Anodizing

-Anodizing is a surface treatment method used primarily for aluminum perforated panels.
-This electrochemical process forms a protective oxide layer on the surface of the aluminum, enhancing corrosion resistance, wear resistance, and heat resistance.
-Anodized aluminum panels are available in a variety of colors and have a metallic sheen, making them popular in architectural decoration, especially in high-end decorative applications such as perforated facades and screens.
+Anodizing is a surface treatment primarily for aluminum perforated panels.
+This electrochemical process forms a protective oxide film on the surface, enhancing corrosion resistance, wear resistance, and heat resistance.
+Anodized aluminum panels come in a variety of colors and retain a metallic luster, commonly used in architectural decoration, especially in high-end applications such as perforated curtain walls and screens.

 Advantages: